What is a Thesis Statement in an Essay? - Examples & Steps

 What Is a Thesis Statement?

-Coherent: Make sure that the claims of your thesis hang together logically and can be developed in the body of your essay.
+Coherent: Make sure all parts of the thesis fit together and can be developed in the body paragraphs.

 Examples of a Strong Thesis Statement